IDP-L211/protos/modelling_notes/infrared.md

-# Estimation of error in IR sensor
+# Estimation of error in the infrared IR sensor GP2Y0A02YK0F

+It is assumed here that the electrical noise in the circuit is +/-50mV.
+This is fairly conservative.

 Data:
 ```python
 data = [